Guidance on How to Safely Conduct Human Subjects Research during the COVID-19 Pandemic

-When on-campus instruction resumes, in-person research may continue under the requirements outlined in this guidance.
+In-person research may continue under the requirements outlined in this guidance.

 Review the university’s Health & Safety Directives for University Visitors before inviting external participants to campus.

-Site documentation must include a statement that appropriate safety protocols are agreed to and in place as a condition of resuming the research.
+Site documentation must include a statement that appropriate safety protocols are agreed to and in place as a condition of conducting the research.
 Guidance on research site letters is available on the resources page.

 Study personnel is required to follow the university and off-campus sites’ safety protocol.
 The university’s safety protocol is available on the COVID-19 resource webpage.

 Please follow CU guidelines regarding testing and reporting for study personnel who may have been exposed to the virus.